 CRF aims to fund tomorrow’s cancer game-changers today.
 Over the years, the foundation has supported meaningful research resulting in progress and discoveries that have advanced the fight against cancer.
 More than 180 researchers have been given the seed capital to launch their ideas in the fight against cancer.

-Founded in Chicago in 1954 by Maurice Goldblatt after losing his brother Nathan to the disease 10 years earlier, the CRF has invested in cancer research for the last 60 years.
-The non-profit’s goal is to create the opportunity for major breakthroughs in cancer science by making grants where the impact of the funds provided will be greater than usual and by supporting researchers where and when financial support is needed most.
-One of the CRF’s most successful grant programs is the Cancer Research Foundation Young Investigator Award; over the past 25 years the CRF has funded over 180 Young Investigators and numerous past awardees are now leaders in cancer science.
+Founded in Chicago in 1954 by Maurice Goldblatt after losing his brother Nathan to the disease 10 years earlier, CRF has invested in cancer research for over 60 years.
+The non-profit aims to create the opportunity for major breakthroughs in cancer science by making grants where the impact of the funds provided will be greater than usual and by supporting researchers where and when financial support is needed most.
+CRF’s most successful program is the Cancer Research Foundation Young Investigator Award; over the past 25 years the CRF has funded over 180 Young Investigators and numerous past awardees are now leaders in cancer science.
 Often, early stage funding like the Young Investigator Award is difficult to source; early career scientists need support to create the first data sets that larger organizations require for initial funding.
 The Cancer Research Foundation sees itself as an organization of “cancer research venture philanthropists” making opportunistic early stage investments in promising ideas and people.

 Essential Duties and Responsibilities include (but are not limited to) the following:

 - Serves as liaison to the Board and works closely with the Chair to set strategic direction, implement tactical plans, and inform the Board on progress

 - Serves as chief fundraiser and develops and implement comprehensive resource development plans

 - Communicates the activities of the organization through oral, written and electronic media to all stakeholders

 - Collaborates with partners in the medical, foundation, and donor communities to advance CRF’s mission